echamudi/japanese-toolkit/packages/japanese-db/README.md

 # Japanese DB

-Generate Japanese dictionary SQLite database from open source materials.
+Japanese DB is a utility for generating a Japanese dictionary SQLite database from open-source materials.
+Some resources (e.g., JMdict, JMnedict) are constantly updated.
+Therefore, this utility is suitable to automate the process of creating your Japanese database, and keep it up to date.

+This repo also contains the [typescript type definitions](https://github.com/echamudi/japanese-toolkit/blob/master/packages/japanese-db/src/types/japanesedb.ts) for each row in the database.
+The types which can be imported in your typescript code or javascript through JSDoc.

 ---